-7.1 When a study group identifies the need for implementors to be made aware of defects (e.g. typographical errors, editorial errors, ambiguities, omissions or inconsistencies and technical errors) in a Recommendation, one mechanism that may be employed is an Implementors' Guide.
-This Guide is a historical document recording all identified defects and their status of correction, from their identification to final resolution, and would be issued in the study group's COM series of documents.
-Implementors' Guides shall be approved by the study group and made available to the public.
+7.1 When a study group identifies the need for implementers to be made aware of defects (e.g. typographical errors, editorial errors, ambiguities, omissions or inconsistencies and technical errors) in a Recommendation, one mechanism that may be employed is an implementers' guide.
+This guide is a historical document recording all identified defects and their status of correction, from their identification to final resolution, and would be issued in the study group's series of contributions.
+Implementers' guides shall be approved by the study group and made available to the public.